AngelDHackerman/AWS_TypeScript-Developer/README.md

 Deploy the function using AWS SDK or web interface.
 Expected Result: A Lambda function that can update real-time analytics data in DynamoDB.

-4. Challenge: Order Processing System
+### 4. Challenge: Order Processing System

+General Context: In this challenge, you are to develop an order processing system that handles customer orders from placement to shipping.
+This involves creating a DynamoDB table for orders and writing Lambda functions to process these orders, including handling payment and shipping details.
+The system should be able to manage and track orders efficiently.

 Subchallenge 1: Create an Orders Table in DynamoDB
 Context: You need a table to store customer orders.